-Earn an Honors Learning Experience (HLE) by assisting faculty in teaching classes, working on research projects, or applying for student leadership organizations.
+Honors students can earn an Honors Learning Experience (HLE) by assisting faculty in teaching classes, working on research projects, or applying for student leadership organizations.

-Faculty, please let us know of other opportunities for Honors students completing the Research and Teaching Opportunities for Honors Students Form
+Faculty, please let us know of other opportunities for Honors students by completing the Research and Teaching Opportunities for Honors Students Form

 • Type of opportunity: Research